rkalendar/TotalRepeats/README.md

 **Java Memory Management Parameters**

 **-Xms (Initial Heap Size)**:
 This parameter sets the initial amount of memory allocated to the Java Virtual Machine (JVM) at startup.
 For example, -Xms32g allocates 32 GB of heap memory immediately.
-This is particularly important for analyzing large genomes (e.g., >100 Mb), as it helps avoid memory allocation delays and reduces the risk of OutOfMemoryError during runtime.
+This is particularly important for analyzing large genomes (e.g., >100 Mb), as it helps avoid memory allocation delays and reduces the risk of **OutOfMemoryError** during runtime.

 **-Xmx (Maximum Heap Size) – Optional**:
 This parameter sets the maximum amount of heap memory the JVM can use.
 For instance, -Xmx64g allows the application to grow the heap up to 64 GB if needed.
 If -Xmx is not specified, the JVM relies on a platform-dependent default, which may be too low for memory-intensive tasks such as genome-wide analysis.

 **Recommendation**:
 On systems with 64–128 GB of RAM, explicitly setting -Xms32g -Xmx64g is not always necessary, as the JVM typically manages memory dynamically.
-However, for large datasets or if you encounter memory-related errors, specifying these parameters in your command-line execution is strongly advised.
+However, for large datasets or if you encounter **OutOfMemoryError**, specifying these parameters in your command-line execution is strongly advised:

 ```
 java -Xms32g -Xmx64g C:\TotalRepeats\dist\TotalRepeats.jar E:\Genomes\T2T-CHM13v2.0\